opencv/opencv/modules/core/doc/dynamic_structures.rst

     :param seq: Sequence

-    :param beforeIndex: Index before which the array is inserted
+    :param before_index: Index before which the array is inserted

-    :param fromArr: The array to take elements from
+    :param from_arr: The array to take elements from

 The function inserts all
 ``fromArr``